zacharygcook/book-sharing-mobile-frontend/README.md

 #### Helpful Debugging Advice

+##### Tip 1 - Resetting Cache

 Run: npm start -- --reset-cache

 After running npm start -- --reset-cache sometimes need to also re-run react-native run-android for it to rebuild properly

+##### Tip 1 - How to do Logging in Local Dev

+react-native log-ios

+*OR*

+react-native log-android

+More detailed debugging tips - https://medium.com/reactnativeacademy/debugging-react-native-applications-6bff3f28c375